 Wholesaling also creates the opportunity to grow relationships with retailers and gain recognition for your brand.
 Understand how to run a wholesale distribution business to ensure that your business thrives.

 Wholesaling is similar to other types of eCommerce businesses in that there’s quite a bit of setup involved.
-If you aren’t familiar yet with this business model, first, learn what is wholesale.
+If you aren’t familiar yet with this business model, first, learn the wholesale definition.
 Second, research how to buy wholesale so you know what's available.
 Once you’ve mastered basic wholesale principles, it can be both enjoyable and profitable.
 Let’s look at how to become a wholesaler from the bottom up.

-How to Wholesale: How to Start a Wholesale Business
+How to Become a Wholesaler: How to Start a Wholesale Business

 There are thousands of businesses already operating in the global wholesale marketplace.
 Despite this fact, in many ways, there’s never been a better time to get started.
 The range of digital tools available today has made sourcing, producing, marketing, and selling goods a faster process.

 - Decide on the type of wholesale items to sell.
-Wholesaling includes everything from electronics and mechanical parts to jewelry materials and food (you can also supplement these sales by selling DTC food).
+Wholesaling includes everything from electronics and mechanical parts to jewelry materials and food.
+Wholesale food includes wholesale produce, wholesale meat, wholesale seafood, and wholesale dairy.
+You can also supplement wholesale sales by selling DTC food.
 Pick a niche with consistent demand and enough room for profit.
 You can always expand your product offerings as you grow, but it’s important to start with a reliable product.